 The LVD system is capable of generating either an interrupt or a reset when the supply voltage drops below the LVD voltage.
-For configuring the LVD system for interrupt or reset, refer to 5.6, "Low-Voltage Detect (LVD) System".
-If the LVD is enabled in stop3 (LVDE and LVDSE bits in SPMSC1 both set) at the time the CPU executes a STOP instruction, then the voltage regulator remains active during stop mode.
+If the LVD is enabled in stop (LVDE and LVDSE bits in SPMSC1 both set) at the time the CPU executes a STOP instruction, then the voltage regulator remains active during stop mode.

-For the ADC to operate in stop mode, the LVD must be enabled when entering stop3.
+For the ADC to operate the LVD must be left enabled when entering stop3.